BGI-Qingdao/strobeQV/README.md

 ## Output

 * !!
-The QV evaluation results are stored in the <out>.qv file !!
+The QV evaluation results are stored in the "< out >.qv" file !!

 ```
 ASM_NAME        # STROBEMERS ONLY IN ASM        # TOTAL STROBEMERS IN ASM        # QV        # ERROR_RATE